WowzaMediaSystems/wse-plugin-builder/README.md

 ### Compile Module to .jar
 To compile a WSE plugin to be used with WSE, running the follow code with the directory that contains the WSE plug java code.
 This will create a .jar file that can be used with WSE.
-Provided in this repo is MyFirstPlugin as an example you can test with.
+Provided in this repo is MyFirstPlugin as an example module you can test with.
 ```
-./local_run.sh //code/wse-plugin-my-first-plugin
+./local_run.sh ./code/wse-plugin-my-first-plugin
 ```

 This creates the WSE plugin .jar: `code/wse-plugin-my-first-plugin/build/libs/wse-plugin-my-first-plugin-1.0.0.jar` which can be run with WSE